Pablo-source/Basic-Shiny-app/README.md

 Back end:
 -   Built new functions to download CSSEGIS data from original repo: https://github.com/CSSEGISandData/COVID-19

 -   From {tidygeocoder} package, used geo() function to conduct specific calls to the API to retrieve Lat and Long values.
 Using batches of 10 up to 50 countries to test the API response time.
-It worked fine.

 -	Following RAP principles, applied **renv::init()** to initialise environment and also taken a snapshot of the project using **renv::snapshot()**.
 By creating the lockfile, we ensure all packages required for this project are available.
 These actions create a  project library directory, ensuring we have loaded the right packages and the right versions.